spwhitton/consfigurator/doc/ideas.rst

   into a ``(:apply ...)`` expression.
 Use this or variants thereof in most of the entries in ``PROPERTY.FILE``.

+- HOSTDEPLOY and HOSTDEPLOY-THESE functions which are like DEPLOY and DEPLOY-THESE but take the CONNECTION argument from definitions established by DEFHOSTDEPLOY.

 Project & packaging
 -------------------